Hard to believe, but the 2014 baseball season is upon us.

 During the Game.
 If you plan to wear opposing team gear into Yankee Stadium -- especially Red Sox or Mets -- I strongly recommend before starting out, including before ordering the tickets online or over the phone, that you find friends to go with you, so that you can go in numbers.
 At least 4.
 That’ll make it less likely that Yankee Fans will give you anything more than verbal abuse.
 Chances are, nobody will take a swing at you or push you, but the ones who might will be far less likely to go after more than one Sox or Met fan.

-And the further you get from the Bleachers, the likelier it’ll be that you will avoid violence.
+And the further you get from the Bleachers, the likelier it will be that you will avoid violence.
 The security force, including actual NYPD officers, will eject anyone who fights.
 If they catch them in the act, that is.
-The fans know this, and most will not be so drunk that they won't care about getting tossed, arrested, jailed for a night, and forced to show up in court, where they will inevitably lose their case and get fined and publicly humiliated.
+The fans know this, and most will not be so drunk that they won't care about getting tossed, arrested, jailed for a night, and forced to show up in court, where they will inevitably lose their case, and get fined and publicly humiliated.
 The vast majority who will remain completely (or mostly) sober will care about such treatment, and will not do anything that will invite that risk.
 New Yorkers (and New Jerseyans) can be nasty, but most of us are not that stupid.

 (Be advised, though, that most of the cast of the TV show Jersey Shore was actually from New York City or New York State - and, yes, they are that stupid.)

 Jeter also has this nasty habit, one which would drive me up the wall if I were not a Yankee Fan: He holds his right hand up, to let the umpire know that he's not quite ready to receive the pitch, as if to say, "Excuse me, you inconsequential man in blue, but I'm Derek Jeter, Captain of the New York Yankees, a 5-time World Champion, a future Hall-of-Famer, and a member of the 3,000-Hit Club.
 This next pitch will be thrown when I say it is to be thrown.
 Do you understand?"
 It's just about the only time Jeter takes on a "Don't you know who I am?" approach.
-This is in stark contrast to Alex Rodriguez: A-Rod is considerably more modest at the plate than off the field, although, like Reggie, he does tend to admire his handiwork when he cranks one.

 When the Yankees score – any run, not just on a home run – just after the runner crosses the plate, a very loud version of the Westminster Chimes are played.
 “DING-dong-DING-dong...
 Bomp-BOMP-bomp-BOMMMMP!”
 This is one of those things that Yankee Haters do, or should, find very annoying about the team.

-On clips of old Yankee games (such as on YES’ Yankees Classics), you might somebody banging a spoon on a metal pan.
+On clips of old Yankee games (such as on YES’ Yankees Classics), you might hear somebody banging a spoon on a metal pan.
 This was Freddy Schuman.
 An elderly Bronx native, who lost an eye decades ago, he walked through the stands banging a spoon on a metal pan, and carrying a sign attached to the pan, with a message-of-the-day, always beginning with the words “FREDDY SEZ.”
 Yankee Fans were very loyal to him and protective of him.
 He was such a beloved figure that he was invited to ride on a float in each of the Yankees’ last 5 World Championship victory parades.
 Sadly, you won’t see him now: Like Steinbrenner and Sheppard, Freddy died in 2010.
 He was 85.

 At some point, usually between halves of the 3rd or 4th inning, the video board will do “The Great City Subway Race.”
 This is a variation on the Milwaukee Brewers’ “Sausage Race,” except it’s totally on the board, no people in costumes on the field.
 Choose which train will get to The Stadium first: B, D or 4.
 You don't get anything if you pick the right train, though.
 (The B only goes to Yankee Stadium during evening rush hours, and away from it, into Midtown Manhattan, during the morning rush, which is why I recommend taking the A to the D to get to The Stadium, or taking the 4 if you have an East Side hotel.)